mitchellroe/blog/filesystem-shrinking.md

 ![Since we can't shrink the virtual disk, we need to clone the partitions to a new, smaller disk.](images/fs-04.png)

-1. Attach a new, empty 32 GB disk to the machine.
+1. Attach a new, empty 32 GiB disk to the machine.
 2. Start Clonezilla.
 3. Do a device-to-device clone in Expert mode (`disk_to_local_disk`).
 4. In the list of additional options, leave all the defaults checked, and